• Skip to primary navigation

 Step 3: Add the simple syrup.
 Then, add ice cubes and shake until well chilled.

-Step 4: Strain into a cocktail glass.
+Step 4: Strain into a cocktail glass, like a champagne coupe.

 Steps 5 and 6 showing adding the sparkling wine and garnishing with a citrus wheel.

-Recipe FAQ
+FAQ

-What is a French 75 vs. French 95?
+What is the difference between a French 75 and French 95?

-Given it is a sparkling wine/champagne cocktail, I recommend a coupe glass (like I used) or a champagne flute.
+Given it is a sparkling cocktail, I recommend a coupe glass (like I used) or a champagne flute.

 Coupe glass reflecting light onto a wood cutting board.